vinilnarayan/JiraDashboardData/README.md

 # JiraDashboardData
-Analyzing data from Jira and creating csv report file.
+Analyzing data from Jira and creating csv report files.
 This will fetch reported issues (based on the reporter mentioned in 'ConfigFile.properties') with mentioned months and criterias in 'ConfigFile.properties'.
 Then will process the fetched data and create 2 types of files for each month of data.
   1. PriorityCounts (Count of issues based on the current priority)